 Earned Income Credit with a Disability

 Disabled taxpayers may also claim the earned income credit; there is no special qualification for the disability, but the EIC is available if you earned a limited amount of money from wages or a salary.
 The maximum earned income to qualify in 2017 was $15,010 for a single person with no dependent children, up to $53,930 for married, joint filers with three or more children.
+The figures increase to $15,270 for a single person with no dependent children and up to $54,884 for married and joint filers with three or more children in the 2018 tax year.
 The IRS does not count Social Security disability or Supplemental Security Income toward earned income; however, benefits from employer-provided disability insurance are counted if you have not yet reached the policy's minimum retirement age.

 Work Opportunity Tax Credit